travel-tips

 Don't Ignore Pedestrian Crossings

-Palma-Palmilla (District 5): This neighbourhood north of the city centre has a reputation for higher crime rates.
-There's no reason for tourists to visit, and it's best avoided, especially after dark.
+Palma-Palmilla (District 5) north of the city centre has a reputation for higher crime rates.
+There's no reason for tourists to visit, and it's best avoided after dark.

-La Trinidad and El Perchel: These areas near the train station are fine during the day but can feel sketchy late at night.
+La Trinidad and El Perchel near the train station are fine during the day but can feel sketchy late at night.
 Stick to main streets if you're passing through.

-Cruz Verde: North of Plaza de la Merced, this area can be quiet and poorly lit at night.
-It's generally safe, but use common sense after dark.
+Cruz Verde north of Plaza de la Merced can be quiet and poorly lit at night.
+Generally safe, but use common sense.

-Pickpocket hotspots: Be extra careful in crowded areas like Calle Larios, Atarazanas Market, and the beach.
+Be extra careful in crowded areas like Calle Larios, Atarazanas Market, and the beach.
 Keep bags in front of you, don't flash expensive phones, and leave valuables in your hotel safe.
+For getting home late, check our Malaga taxi guide or read more about staying safe in Spain.

 Final Thoughts